 Last thing: I will, for the most part, be using the LNs as references for this story, with the anime to fill in some events in the later parts that Yamaguchi couldn't cover (and that haven't been translated in the LNs) before his death.
 Expect most of the outside characters to act like in canon (which means sticking to whatever plans they had in canon) except where Shirou or the other Void Familiars affect a difference.
 But we will be diverging quite a bit by the time we get to Saxe Gotha, if there even is a Saxe Gotha.
 Or a Battle of Tarbes, for that matter.

-No, this is really the last thing, and it's a warning more than a note: if the original Light Novels were like the Fate route of Familiar of Zero, then Miracle of Zero is essentially the Heaven's Feel route, for those of you who have actually played FSN's VN all the way through.
+No, this is really the last thing, and it's a warning more than a note: if the original Light Novels were like the Fate route of Familiar of Zero, then Miracle of Zero is essentially FoZ's Heaven's Feel route.
 While we won't get quite as dark as HF did, nor will there be anywhere near as much sex (if at all), and while the story will start off relatively light, expect things to get bleak in several places.
 That warning I put at the top wasn't added for the hell of it.

 Read, review, enjoy.